iancustefan26/Annotaria/README.md

 ## Contributing

-Developed by Popa David-Tudor and Iancu Stefan Teodor for academic purposes.
+Developed by Popa David-Tudor and Iancu Stefan-Teodor for academic purposes.
 Submit pull requests or open issues for suggestions.

 ## License